emissary-ingress/emissary/docs/user-guide/getting-started.md

 (Note the `host_rewrite` attribute for the `httpbin_mapping` -- this forces the HTTP `Host` header, and is often a good idea when mapping to external services.)

-We can deploy this with the Ambassador service by including it as an `annotation` with a name of `ambassador`.
-Create a Kubernetes manifest in a file called `ambassador.yaml` that looks like the following:
+We need to include this in an `annotation` on a Kubernetes `service`, and the annotation needs to have a name of `getambassador.io/config`.
+Here's an appropriate service definition for HTTP-only Ambassador:

 ```yaml
 ---